A behind the scenes look at how the Department of Conservation cares for New Zealand’s unique native species and natural environment.

 Rephonic also pulls the total number of views for each podcast we find a YouTube account for.
 You can access these figures by upgrading your account and looking at a show's social media section.

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for DOC Sounds of Science Podcast and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for DOC Sounds of Science Podcast and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.